devtrends-org/configuration-extensions/README.md

 It also works nicely with nullable types and nullable reference types (NRTs) and should help you avoid some of those annoying 'possible null reference' warnings.

-The package works on the 'fail fast' principal and any missing non-nullable configuration values will result in an exception at startup.
+The package works on the 'fail fast' principle and any missing non-nullable configuration values will result in an exception at startup.

 Note that the package extends the built-in configuration so it will pick up settings from all the usual sources such as appsettings, environment variables etc.